 In addition to evidentiary reasoning and knowledge representations, the concept of layers can profitably be applied to the design and implementation of educational assessment.
-The compelling rationale for thinking in terms of layers is that within complex processes it is often possible to identify subsystems, whose individual components are better handled at the subsystem level (Simon, 1969; Dym, 1994).
-The components within these subsystems interact in particular ways, using particular knowledge representations, often independent of lower-level processes elsewhere in the overall process.
-The subsystems are related to one another by characteristics such as time scale (as in sequential processes) for which it is possible to construct knowledge representations to support communication across subsystems as required by the overall process.
-While certain processes and constraints are in place within each layer, crosslayer communication is limited and tuned to the demands of the overall goal.
+The compelling rationale for thinking in terms of layers is that within complex processes it is often possible to identify subsystems, whose individual components are better handled at the subsystem level (Dym, 1994; Simon, 1969).
+The components within these subsystems interact in particular ways, using particular knowledge representations often independent of lower-level processes elsewhere in the overall process.
+The subsystems are related to one another by characteristics such as timescale (as in sequential processes) for which it is possible to construct knowledge representations to support communication across subsystems as required by the overall process.
+Although certain processes and constraints are in place within each layer, cross-layer communication is limited and tuned to the demands of the overall goal.

 Brand's (1994) time-layered perspective on architecture provides an illustration.
-Drawing on the work of Frank Dully, Brand considers buildings not as fixed objects but rather as dynamic objects wherein initial construction and subsequent change take place along different timescales, and in varying ways, by people with different roles.
-These layers, presented in Figure 1, serve as an heuristic for making decisions at each step in the life of a building.
-By employing the layers approach, activities can take place within layers which do not impact the others, yet which at certain points will need to interface with adjacent layers, as when the relocation of the kitchen sink means a change of countertop, cabinet handles, and soap holders, to match the new color scheme-an interaction between Brand's "space plan" and "stuff" layers.
+Drawing on the work of Frank Duffy, Brand considers buildings not as fixed objects but rather as dynamic objects wherein initial construction and subsequent change take place along different timescales, and in varying ways, by people with different roles.
+These layers, presented in Figure 1, serve as a heuristic for making decisions at each step in the life of a building.
+By employing the layers approach, activities can take place within layers that do not impact the others, but that at certain points will need to interface with adjacent layers, as when the relocation of the kitchen sink means a change of countertop, cabinet handles, and soap holders, to match the new color scheme-an interaction between Brand's "space plan" and "stuff" layers.

-[[Figure 1: Layers of change in buildings]]
+Figure 1.
+Layers of Change in Buildings

 Use of layers is also widespread in structuring design and implementation processes in software development.
-A case in point is Cisco's 7-layer Open System Interconnection (OSI) Reference Model, which facilitates the transport of data from a software application on one computer to software on another computer via a network medium (Cisco, 2000):
+A case in point is Cisco Systems' seven-layer Open System Interconnection (OSI) reference model, illustrated in Figure 2, which facilitates the transport of data from a software application on one computer to software on another computer via a network medium (Cisco, 2000):

 The Open System Interconnection (OSI) reference model describes how information from a software application in one computer moves through a network medium to a software application in another computer.
-The OSI reference model is a conceptual model composed of seven layers, each specifying particular network functions. ...
+The OSI reference model is a conceptual model composed of seven layers, each specifying particular network functions....
 The OSI model divides the tasks involved with moving information between networked computers into seven smaller, more manageable task groups.
 A task or group of tasks is then assigned to each of the seven OSI layers.
 Each layer is reasonably self-contained so that the tasks assigned to each layer can be implemented independently.
 This enables the solutions offered by one layer to be updated without adversely affecting the other layers. (p.
 3)